Allen Adler: Biography

-Adler was the son of Abe Adler (a stage manager) who, in turn, was the son of Yiddish theater star Jacob Adler by his first wife Sonya ("Sophia") Adler.
-Per the bio on back jacket of Adler's novel Mach 1, "He majored in English at New York University, wrote publicity for Robert Ripley of 'Believe It Or Not,', owned a New York theatre at twenty-one, presented touring opera companies, served in the air force in World War II in the Fifth Air Force, Far Eastern Air Force and Thirteenth Bomber Command.
+Adler was the son of Abe Adler (a stage manager) who was the son of Yiddish theater actor Jacob Adler by his first wife Sonya ("Sophia") Adler.
+Per the biography on the back jacket of Adler's novel Mach 1, "He majored in English at New York University, wrote publicity for Robert Ripley of 'Believe It Or Not,', owned a New York theatre at twenty-one, presented touring opera companies, served in the air force in World War II in the Fifth Air Force, Far Eastern Air Force and Thirteenth Bomber Command.
 He produced a revival of Front Page, has written both original stories and screenplays for the motion pictures."

-In addition to Forbidden Planet, Adler has a story credit for the film The Giant Behemoth (1959).
+In addition to Forbidden Planet, Adler has a story credit for the movie The Giant Behemoth (1959).

 The New York Times of February 1, 1964, includes Adler's obituary, giving the date of his death as January 30, 1964.
 It says he was born in New York, the son of Adolf Adler, Yiddish theater manager and owner.
 He was survived by his widow, the former Mary MacNamara, and two daughters, Pamela and Allison Jo.